In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 The attackers identified a chain of vulnerabilities in Kaseya’s on-premises VSA software, which most groups run in their DMZs, alternating from incorrect authentication validation to SQL injection.

-REvil was then able to use MSP’s Management (RMM) and Remote Monitoring tools to push out the attack to all associated agents.
+REvil then used MSP’s Management (RMM) and Remote Monitoring tools to push out the attack to all associated agents.

 Ransom Requested: $50m